-The beaches here are the big draw but be warned, Tarifa is Europe’s windiest city which means that, even in summer, you’re likely to feel as though you’re being sandblasted whenever you go anywhere near the beach.
+The beaches here are the big draw but be warned, Tarifa is Europe’s windiest city which means that, even in summer, it can feel as though you’re being sandblasted whenever you go anywhere near the beach.

-It does mean, however, that the town is a mecca for kite- and windsurfers (it’s actually Spain’s kite-surfing capital for very good reason) so, if it’s an adrenaline rush you’re after, you’ve come to the right place.
-It’s possible to book kite-surfing lessons although I’m far too much of a coward to have even contemplated this!!
+The wind does mean, however, that Tarifa is a mecca for kitesurfers and windsurfers (it’s Spain’s kitesurfing capital for very good reason) so, if it’s an adrenaline rush you’re after, you’ve come to the right place.
+It’s possible to book kitesurfing lessons although I’m far too much of a coward to have even contemplated this!!

-Whichever beach you choose, there are plenty of chiringuitos when it’s time for a beer or bite to eat.
+Whichever beach you choose, there are plenty of chiringuitos when it’s time for a beer and a bite to eat.
 As this is the Costa de la Luz expect lots of fish dishes including tortillitas de camarones and tuna.

 If beaches aren’t your thing then how about these ideas?